1 – Introduction

 - The custom of riddle-telling is not as intense now as it was in ancient times.
 So we’re not geared to thinking in that way about this passage.
 We feel it has to be totally accurate, and that doesn’t help much in the business of figuring out riddles.
 The answer is simple enough; but the description for it is expressed in elaborate terms that can mislead us in our thinking.

 Since the number is supposed to tie in with the buying and selling system (according to the previous verse 17), then the best answer to the riddle appears to be the barcodes found on the world’s merchandise, in which are hidden the 666-numbers.

 And already, without the barcode and its 666-number, it is difficult in many countries to buy or sell in their market places.
 Perhaps something else will come along that better fulfills what is said about the “number”, but if it doesn’t, we can understand that the 666 number encoded in all our barcoded merchandise would fit nicely as the final, ultimate fulfillment of what verses 17 and 18 say about the “number of the beast”.

 It may take a little “wisdom” and “insight” to detect this number.
-It won’t be too obvious; one has to “calculate” it somehow; the thing is a bit hidden.
+It won’t be too obvious; one has to “calculate” it, figure out how it works; the thing is a bit hidden.
 And according to how the bar codes work, it is indeed true that these numbers are rather hidden.
 But they’re there and can be found with a little “reckoning” (as some translations put it).